 Review of current literature and discussion of original research (Lab Group Meeting).

-MCB 230** Advanced Cell Biology
+MCB 230** Advanced Cell and Developmental Biology

-MCB 231** Advanced Stem Cell and Developmental Biology
+MCB 231** Advanced Stem Cell and Developmental Biology (no longer offered)

 Principles of animal development will be set forth from the classical and recent experimental analysis of induction, localization, patterning mutants, axis formation, regional gene expression, and cell interactions.
 Early development of selected vertebrates and invertebrates will be described.
 Basic experimental methods and new approaches will be presented.
 A weekly discussion section with readings from the research literature is required.
 Students will prepare a mini grant proposal.